DaedalicEntertainment/qt-coding-conventions/README.md

       {
       };

-11.3.
-Always use curly braces, even if the body of a conditional statement contains just one line.
-This avoids subtle bugs in the future, if the body is extended to span multiple statements:
+11.3. __DO__ use curly braces, even if the body of a conditional statement contains just one line:

-      // Wrong
-      if (address.isEmpty())
-          return false;

-      for (int i = 0; i < 10;i)
-          qDebug("%i", i);

-      // Correct
+      // Right:
       if (address.isEmpty()) {
           return false;
       }